BOARD MEMBERS

 Waldo Winborn is a professional counselor at Winborn Wellness & Counseling and is independently licensed to practice in the state of New Mexico.
 He has decades worth of behavioral health experience and specializes in working with children and families who have suffered trauma.
 He is a Registered Play Therapist™ and certified in EMDR.
 Waldo is a recognized supervisor by the New Mexico Counseling and Therapy Practice Board as well as the Board of Social Work Examiners.
 In 2009 Waldo and Renee Winborn, LCSW founded Winborn Wellness & Counseling, a group practice in Southern New Mexico.
 Together they built an agency that supports over 20 mental health clinicians and provides direct services in Grant, Hidalgo, Catron, and Luna counties.
 Today he continues as its clinical director and facilitates an environment of collaboration and support.
 For more information about Waldo or his work go to WinbornWC.com.

-Sarah Wynne, MA LPCC NCC
+Sarah Wynne, MA LPCC RPT™

 (she, her, hers)